 In a way, this post is more for those who lead children than for children themselves, however, allow the words of Deuteronomy to reach into your heart.
 Placed in the post is a deep, heartfelt discussion about raising children.
-Also, there is a great verse for children and adults to memorize.
+Also, there is a great Bible verse for children and parents to memorize.
 May the words of Deuteronomy bless you today.

 Ministering and discipling to one’s own children is incredibly important, and also a command from God.
 A parents role in raising a child is vital; parents have one of the most influential roles–if not the most influential role–in a child’s life.
 Children learn and watch the parents very closely especially at a young age.
 The task of raising children may often seem daunting, even challenging, but parents have been given the opportunity and privilege to raise their offspring in the fear and admonition of God.
 For, it is God who has given these precious gifts, and ultimately, they are His and not the parents.
 Parents are the stewards that God has appointed to watch over these little ones.
 Those who watch over these young lives have been given an opportunity–a heavenly opportunity.